Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-18/day-1/lecture-materials/bitcoin-router-build.md

     { name: "Dash", symbol: "DASH" },
     { name: "Ripple", symbol: "XRP" },
     { name: "Zcash", symbol: "ZEC" },
-  ]
+  ];

   return (
     <div className="currencies">
       {currencies.map((coin) => {
-        const { name, symbol } = coin
+        const { name, symbol } = coin;

         return (
           <Link to={`/price/${symbol}`}>
             <h2>{name}</h2>
           </Link>
-        )
+        );
       })}
     </div>
   )
 }

-export default Currencies
+export default Currencies;
 ```

 <br>

-Notice when we click any of the links it takes us to the price component, use the React devTools to look for the router props and you should be able to find the value of the symbol param in there.
+Notice when we click any of the links it takes us to the price component.

+For our next step, we'll use the `useParams` hook to access the appropriate symbol from our URL params in the browser address bar so we can render more details for each currency.

 <br>
 <br>